Walmer railway station: History

 The first plans for a station here were by the Kent Railway in 1836.
 However, Walmer was slow to grow as a resort compared to many other towns on the Kent coastline, and progress stalled.
 Further schemes to connect Walmer to the railway network were proposed in November 1846 and March 1854, but neither secured sufficient funding.
-The London, Chatham & Dover Railway (LDCR) announced plans for a line between Walmer, and Adisham in October 1872, but failed to secure the funding from Parliament.
+The London, Chatham and Dover Railway (LDCR) announced plans for a line between Walmer, and Adisham in October 1872, but failed to secure the authorisation from Parliament.

 Construction of the station was delayed owing to problems buying the relevant land, and it cost £14,000 to build.
 The station was opened on 15 June 1881 by the Dover and Deal Joint Railway when it opened the line from an end-on connection at to Buckley Junction near Dover.
 The line was the only one jointly owned by the rival South Eastern Railway and London, Chatham and Dover Railway and remained independent until the Grouping.
 The line has been described as one of the more spectacular in southern England.
 Gas lighting was installed at the station by the end of the year.
 A station closer to the sea was proposed in 1898, but rejected.

 A Pullman camping coach was positioned here by the Southern Region from 1963 to 1967.

 Goods services were withdrawn from the station in 1961.

 Services

 All services at Walmer are operated by Southeastern using and EMUs.
+The High Speed service from Walmer began in 2014.

 The typical off-peak service in trains per hour is: